 Medical malpractice may also include providing medical treatment without patient consent.
 A doctor should always inform a patient of the treatment and all expected outcomes or associated risks.

-First, we must show that the doctor provided medical care that ultimately led to your injuries.
-There was a professional relationship between you and the doctor, and you knew that they were administering treatment.
+First, we must show that the defendant provided the medical care that ultimately led to your injuries.
+If the defendant is a physician, we must establish that there was a professional relationship between you and the doctor and that you knew that they were administering treatment.

-We must also be able to demonstrate the doctor’s omission or actions were negligent.
+We must also demonstrate that the defendant’s omission or actions were negligent.
 They could have acted in a more professional manner to prevent injury.
 We may need to reach out to other medical experts to testify that negligence occurred in your case.

 The Doctor’s Negligence Led to Your Injuries

-Last, our lawyers must prove that the doctor’s negligence is what caused your injuries.
+Lastly, our lawyers must prove that the doctor’s negligence caused your injuries.
 There must be a direct correlation between their mistake and your physical suffering, medical bills, lost wages, or other damages.
+Using our above example, we could use your medical records to point out the exact date when you first mentioned your symptoms and were ignored, which worsened your condition.

 Jersey City Medical Malpractice Lawyer Near Me 877-751-9800